healygi/PP4/README.md

 ## UX Design

 - I implemented UX design when developing my project.
 I did so by putting myself in the users shoes and designed the site based on their needs.
-This site is for users interested in health and nutrition - so if I was this user I would want to see experts of the blog posts available to read and have the ability to engage with a community who have similar interest.
+This site is for users interested in health and nutrition - so if I was this user I would want to see excerpts of the blog posts available to read and have the ability to engage with a community who have similar interests.
 - I viewed other nutrition and health websites to gain inspriation on what design fits best for this type of website.
 - I made sure my site was accessible by making sure all text is readable and that there is a right amount of contrast between colours.
 - I selected the colour pallet white and green as I thought it reflected health and nature colours which would be assoicated with nutrition, health and taking care of oneself.
 These soft colours are warm and inviting but also smart and serious.
-- I made sure my site was simple as a design principle for a ease in terms of user experience.
+- I made sure my site was simple as a design principle for an ease in terms of user experience.
 - I selected a simple readable, pleasing font to make sure my text was easily and quickly readable.
 - I provided ease of navigation so that the user can go back and forth between the homepage and blog articles and can also easily comment and like posts.
+- I created a favicon icon with the intials of my site 'HH'.
+I used an eyecatching font and stuck with the pallet of my site green and white.
 - I created a wireframe of my project prior to creating it, this wireframe allowed me to have a simple basis of what I developing and how it should look.

 ## Wireframe